*Updated in April 2018

-The Tier 5 Youth Mobility Scheme Visa allows you to live and work in the United Kingdom for up to two years.
+The Tier 5 Youth Mobility Scheme Visa is essentially a working holiday visa that allows you to live and work in the United Kingdom for up to two years.

-- You are from one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan
+- You’re from one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan

-*You must apply while located outside the UK and you must not have any dependants (children who live with you or who you’re financially responsible for).
+*You must apply while located outside the UK and you must not have any dependents (children who live with you or who you’re financially responsible for).

 Step 1: Apply Online

-- The date you state under “intended date of travel” on the visa application form will be the date your visa becomes valid.
-If you state June 1st, 2015 as your intended date of travel, but don’t actually arrive until July 1st, 2015, one month of your visa will have been used – regardless of the fact that you had not yet entered the United Kingdom
+1. The date you state under “intended date of travel” on the visa application form will be the date your visa becomes valid.
+If you state June 1st, 2015 as your intended date of travel, but don’t actually arrive until July 1st, 2015, one month of your visa will have been used – regardless of the fact that you had not yet entered the UK.

-- When you print your application form (and other documents) change the page setting on your printer to A4
+2. When you print your application form (and other documents) change the page setting on your printer to A4.

 Step 2: Biometrics Appointment